Independent guide. Not affiliated with any therapy platform. General information only, not medical or therapy advice.In a crisis? Call or text 988.

 By session 3, your therapist should articulate goals, a general approach, and how they will measure progress.
 If every session feels aimless, ask directly about the treatment plan.

-How do I know if a therapist is a good fit?
+How do I tell if a therapist is a good fit?

 Is it okay to switch therapists?